-This news station in Oregon covers the latest scams affecting residents of The Beaver State.
+A news station in Oregon covered the latest scams affecting residents of The Beaver State.
 They include a voicemail that was left on one person’s phone.
 The scam uses language that incites fear.

 It then follows that language up with a pitch to talk to “one of our health agents.”
 Its goal was to sell insurance and then to get a person’s payment and personal information.

 That’s a form of health insurance fraud.
 There are also auto insurance fraudsters.
-Brush up on your Oregon car insurance laws to stay informed and aware.
+Understanding Oregon car insurance laws can help you stay informed and aware.